ferick8246/Scissors-Palace/README.md

     WHEN the user chooses *Products*
     THEN the user is presented with an ecommerce markup of salon products

+    GIVEN that a user selects a product
+    THEN the user will view the product in their shopping cart and have the ability to pay for the product.

     GIVEN that a user selects *SHOP*
     WHEN the user chooses *Services*
     THEN the user is presented with salon services, photos, descriptions and pricing.

+    GIVEN that a user selects a service
+    THEN the user is presented with a calendar to book the service requested and prompted a confirmation.

     GIVEN that a user selects *ABOUT*
     THEN the user will view all developers and their roles in this project